Moving to Ecuador

 We asked people living in Ecuador to list three things they wish they had brought and three they wish they had left behind.
 They responded:

-"Wish I'd Brought My furniture - harder than expected to find a furnished apartment Personal care products - expensive here Everyone's phone number and email address - tough to make friends here as the "upper class" society is pretty closed Wish I'd left home: Warm clothes - 90-95 on cool days here, although the sweaters come in handy when I go to Quito DVD's - pirated movies are big business here," remarked one expat who made the move to Guayaquil.
+"Wish I'd Brought My furniture - harder than expected to find a furnished apartment Personal care products - expensive here Everyone's phone number and email address - tough to make friends here as the "upper class" society is pretty closed Wish I'd left home: Warm clothes - 90-95 on cool days here, although the sweaters come in handy when I go to Quito DVD's - pirated movies are big business here," said one expat in Guayaquil.

 "1.
 Flents Ear Stopples.
 The best product available for when you are in noisy places or desiring to sleep well.
 2. For motorists: bring your still-active Drivers License and any required certification from your DL state.
 This way you can get an Ecuador DL without taking tedious Spanish-language driving classes to 'learn' what you have known for forty years.
 3. Some English-language reading material.
-When your Internet provider cuts off your service temporarily without advising you in advance for reason/s you did not anticipate .. you'll have something to read at night for the several days it takes to get your service back on," said one expat who made the move to Ecuador.
+When your Internet provider cuts off your service temporarily without advising you in advance for reason/s you did not anticipate .. you'll have something to read at night for the several days it takes to get your service back on," explained one expat who made the move to Ecuador.

 Connect